 We don’t just train horses—we build champions.
-Our training program is designed for those who want to develop confident, reliable horses that are as skilled as they are willing.
-Whether you're starting a young colt, refining your roping skills, or preparing for competition, we tailor our approach to meet the unique needs of you and your horse.
+Our training program is for those who want a confident, reliable rope horse that is as skilled as they are willing.
+Whether you own a young colt, want to develop or refine your rope horse's performance, or enjoy your horse around the ranch, our horsemanship-focused approach considers the horse’s mind and body for lasting success.
+Our approach goes beyond teaching a horse to perform—it’s about helping them understand and enjoy their job.

 “Jayde is a very talented horse trainer that can connect with his horses in order to make them excel to the best of their capability.
 I love the fact that he tries to connect with them and help them to discover their real talent.”